 Organizationally, the American left is free to go in whole hog for Palestine.
 Organizations have the right to control who’s in and who’s out.
-Its leadership and membership can even create litmus tests, in this case creating a privileged class of “good Jews, while forcing others to declare in public against their people.
+Its leadership and membership can even create litmus tests, in this case creating a privileged class of “good Jews,” while forcing others to declare in public against their people.
 But that’s a decision to decide.
-Do supporters of Israel (let’s call them Zionists) or supporters of a two-state solution in Israel, supporters of self-determination and mutual recognition in Israel and Palestine (let’s call them liberal or center-left Zionists) have a place on the American left?
+Do supporters of Israel (let’s call them Zionists) or supporters of a two-state solution in Israel, supporters of self-determination and mutual recognition in Israel and Palestine (let’s call them liberal or progressive Zionists) have a place on the American left?
 Do they have a right to organize and speak under its rubric, not without critical pushback, but without moral and physical abuse?

 These are the practical and abstract questions to consider:

 What do you do and where do you stand when a group of queer Jews unjustly maligned as “pinkwashing” Israel have an event shut down at a national conference?
 What do you do and where do you stand when demonstrators shout down or try to shout down a university lecture or invited speaker?
 What do you do and where do you stand when Israeli universities and academics are boycotted by university professors, departments, and academic associations?
 What do you in the face of a climate perceived as hostile by not a few Jews?
 What do you do if Jewish students set up a table promoting the Birthright program on campus and it is blocked by protesters who want to prevent access to the table?
 What do you do when political protests are held on Jewish high holidays, or about murals and posters in public perceived as provocative, and hostile, aligning Israel with fascism and apartheid, or when a Jewish professor is publically harassed for organizing a student trip to Israel and the West Bank?
 Do you say that these aren’t “Jews,” that these are “Zionists’, i.e. that these Jews are being targeted not because they are Jewish but because they are Zionists?
 Do you write them off as “whining,” “overreacting,” “oversensitive,” OR “politically manipulative”?
 Do you say, it’s not really a big deal, it’s not “anti-Semitism”?
-(But who gets to define what’s anti-Semitic and what’s not?
+(Who gets to define what’s anti-Semitic and what’s not?
 Who gets to define what’s racism or misogyny?)
-Do you point to those token Jews like JVP who support these kinds of action, the kinds of protest that repeatedly slip into abuse?
+Do you point to those token Jews from JVP who support these kinds of action, not seeming to admit or care that they repeatedly slip into abuse?
 Isn’t that itself a form of “jewwashing”?
 Or do you take the problem seriously as an abridgement of free speech?
-Do you insist on the right to free speech for everyone, for difference and pluralism in the American left?
+Do you insist on the right to free speech for everyone, for difference and pluralism on the American left?

 And this is the very practical question:

 The video from the Creating Change conference makes clear that the decision is concrete, not abstract or theoretical.
-It’s very simple question.
+It’s a very simple question.
 If you were at the conference at that hotel in Chicago, on which side of the line were you going to stand?
 Where were you going to place yourself physically?
-Were you going to be inside with queer Jews from Israel and their American Jewish friends, or outside with the crush of demonstrators trying to intimidate attendees, trying to break in to shut down the event?
+Were you going to be inside with queer Jews from Israel and their American Jewish friends, or outside with the crush of demonstrators trying to intimidate attendees and break in to shut down the event?
 The left and the Jewish left have always been proud to stand with the bullied against the bullies.
 So what about now?
 Are you outside in the mob with Jewish Voice for Peace or inside the room with the “fucking Zionists”?